Trump, Ryan, McConnell & Price will owe my family $2,000 next year. Pay up, jerkweeds.

-The whole mess could be made to go away in about 5 minutes if Congressional Republicans were to pass a simple 64-word bill formally appropriating the payments, and Trump keeps publicly threatening to stop CSR payments this year (month after month) in an attempt to bully the Democrats into playing ball.
+The whole mess could be made to go away in about 5 minutes if Congressional Republicans were to pass a simple bill (less than 100 words) formally appropriating the payments, and Trump keeps publicly threatening to stop CSR payments this year (month after month) in an attempt to bully the Democrats into playing ball.
 The insurance carriers are required to cover the CSR costs for every enrollee who qualifies for them regardless of whether they're actually reimbursed for their expenses the following month or not.
 Since the carriers obviously have no intention of eating such a loss, they're responding in one of two ways: Some are dropping out of the individual market altogether, while most are simply jacking up their rates dramatically to cover the potential CSR reimbursement loss.

 Individual Mandate Enforcement Uncertainty: The other deliberate and utterly unnecessary chunk of the rate increases being requested by the carriers is due to Donald Trump's Day One Executive Order, which basically instructed the entire executive branch (including the HHS Dept., IRS and so forth) to do everything possible to obstruct, block, slow or ignore ACA enforcement provisions.
 Most pointedly, HHS Secretary Tom Price was essentially told not to enforce the ACA's individual mandate penalty (and of course both the GOP House and Senate versions of the Trumpcare repeal bill would not only repeal the mandate penalty entirely, it would even make the repeal retroactive to the beginning of this year!